TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 implementation of the web app, and is subject to change during development.

+### Languages and Frameworks
+We will use the languages most standard for building websites today.
+This includes JavaScript, HTML, and CSS.
+Due to the simplicity of the web app, we will not include any large UI frameworks to begin with.
+This is because we do not have any team members with experience with any of these frameworks (e.g. react).
+Therefore, we do not know if their inclusion will be worth the time we would all have to spend learning them.
+Instead, we will begin the project using vanilla JavaScript, and only adopt a framework later if we find that one would give us a lot of benefit.

 ### Firebase
 The current plan is to use Firebase for the backend of our